plawlost/yazzone/data/essays/mvp.md

 My father has been in prison most of my life—political reasons.
 I see him monthly through glass.
 An hour isn't a relationship.
 It's maintenance.

-What I noticed: even from prison, he was more present than my mother at the dinner table.
-He had limited time, so he used it.
-She had unlimited time and used none of it.

-Scarcity forced him to optimize for what mattered.
-Abundance let her optimize for what was easy.
+What I noticed: he was more present in that hour than many parents are in a week.
+Scarcity forced intention.
+When you only have sixty minutes, you don't waste them.

-This is counterintuitive but I think it's true: the parent who's physically present but emotionally absent does more damage than the one who's physically gone but actually shows up when they can.
-The first teaches you that you're not worth attention even when attention is available.
-The second teaches you that circumstances can be cruel but people can still try.
+This taught me something counterintuitive: constraints can produce presence.
+The parent who has limited time but uses it fully can do more than the one who has unlimited time but treats it as infinite.
+The first teaches you that people can show up despite circumstances.
+The second teaches you that availability isn't the same as attention.

 ## Two Kinds of Confidence